NextCenturyCorporation/neon-dash/README.md

 ### Data Tasks

-* Additional datastore support:  SQL, SPARQL, Cypher
+* Additional datastore support:  Gremlin/TinkerPop
 * Edit or annotate live data in your datastores
 * "Join" on data across tables/databases/datastores if data denormalization isn't possible
 * Make scripts to help users ingest their data